MaryJay787/100-days-of-code/r1-log.md

 ### R1D5
 Forgot to post this yesterday.
 But I am in the process of learning more about jest and enzyme.
 I also am trying to figure out what other programs I want to implement into my app.

+### R1D6
+Spent sometime reading Enzyme docs and added some basics test to two of my components.
+I need to find some more jest and enzyme test tutorial videos to watch.